danboo/godot-RigidBodyParticles2D/README.md

 **TODO**

-* profile performance
-* create a prettier example (a cloud, falling rain with wind)
 * add example gifs to README or create a demo GIF/video
 * fix initial tail of spark so it never goes behind origin
 * add support for arrays of particle scenes with multiple selection methods (random, random weighted, round-robin)